Status and phase

 About

-This study is a single-arm, open-label, single-dose, dose-escalation trial, aiming to evaluate the safety and tolerability of YOLT-203 in the Chinese population with type 1 primary hyperoxaluria (PH1); and to preliminarily assess the effect of a single dose of YOLT-203 on the plasma oxalate level.
+This study is a single-arm, open-label, single-dose, dose-escalation, and dose-expansion trial, aiming to assess the safety and tolerability of YOLT-203 in Chinese patients with Primary Hyperoxaluria Type 1 (PH1), and to preliminarily evaluate the effect of a single dose of YOLT-203 on plasma oxalate levels.

-After the end of the main study, the subjects will undergo long-term follow-up.
-According to the requirements of the "Technical Guidelines for Long-Term Follow-up Clinical Studies of Gene Therapy Products (Trial)" issued by the CDE, the long-term follow-up is up to 15 years after administration.
+After the completion of the main study, subjects will undergo long-term follow-up.
+In accordance with the requirements of the "Technical Guidance for Clinical Research on Long-term Follow-up of Gene Therapy Products (Trial)" issued by the Center for Drug Evaluation (CDE), long-term follow-up will be conducted for up to 15 years after dosing.

 Full description